Doctor Aunty: Deepak Budki

 brief pause, she enquired again, "Have you any arrangements for your stay here?"

-“Yes Aunty, that’s no problem.
-I’m staying with
+"Yes, Aunty, that's no problem.
+I'm staying with

 my friend in his flat."

-While in Delhi I would meet Sarita regularly
+While in Delhi, I would meet Sarita regularly

 after college hours.
-It was she who revealed that she was not the real daughter
+It was she who revealed that she was not Doctor Kamla Devi's real daughter.
+She was actually the daughter of her elder brother, who

-of five after migrating to India.
+owned a cotton mill in Coimbatore.
+Kamla Devi adopted her at age 5 after migrating to India.
 She had brought her up with great care and

 together in Delhi.
 Sarita was a darling of them all.
 As a child, they would

-One day Doctor Aunty related the full story of
+One day, Doctor Aunty related the full story of

 by an army Major who drove them across the border in his army jeep and left